Erectile Dysfunction Test

 Further erectile dysfunction tests may include:

-- An intracavernous injection test: this involves injecting a synthetic hormone into your penis which increases blood flow and helps to determine if you have problems with the blood flow to your penis.
+- An intracavernous injection test involves injecting a synthetic hormone into your penis, which increases blood flow and helps determine if you have problems with the blood flow to your penis.
 This is followed by an ultrasound scan which looks at the tissues and blood vessels in the penis to see if they’re narrowed or ‘leaky’